-The Assistant Director Finance is designated as the Section 151 Officer for the purposes of Section 151 of the Local Government Act 1972 and is responsible for the proper administration of the Council's financial affairs.
+The Assistant Director Finance is designated as the Section 151 Officer for the purposes of Section 151 of the Local Government Act 1972 and is responsible under the general direction of the Cabinet for the proper administration of the Council's affairs.
 This statutory responsibility cannot be overridden.
 Responsibilities include:

-- Setting and monitoring compliance with financial management standards - Advising on the corporate financial position and on the key financial controls necessary to secure sound financial management
+- Setting and monitoring compliance with financial management standards - Advising on the corporate financial position and on the key financial controls necessary to secure sound financial management.